CCavins/Image_Moderation_React/README.md

 ## Workflow Modes

-The application supports two different workflow modes:
+The application supports two different workflow modes that can be switched at any time:

 ### Folder Mode
 - **Description**: Images are physically moved between directories based on their status
 - **Directory Structure**:
-  - `/images/new/`: Contains unmoderated images
+  - `./New Images/`: Contains unmoderated images
-  - `/images/approved/`: Contains approved images
+  - `./Approved Images/`: Contains approved images
-  - `/images/denied/`: Contains denied images
+  - `./Denied Images/`: Contains denied images
-  - `/images/all/`: Fallback directory for all images
-- **Usage**: Best for direct file system management and when you need physical separation of images
-- **Switching**: Use the sidebar toggle to switch to folder mode

 ### JSON Mode
 - **Description**: Images remain in their original location, with status tracked in a JSON file
 - **File Structure**:
+  - `./Images/`: Contains all images (only used in JSON mode)
-  - `images.json`: Contains metadata about all images including their status
+  - `images-metadata.json`: Contains metadata about all images including their status
-  - Original images remain in their source directory
+  - Original files remain in the Images directory
-- **Usage**: Best for maintaining original file structure and when you need to track image metadata
-- **Switching**: Use the sidebar toggle to switch to JSON mode

 ### Switching Between Modes

-1. Open the sidebar
-2. Locate the "Workflow Mode" section
-3. Toggle between "Folder Mode" and "JSON Mode"
+1. Navigate to server-config.json
+   - "useJsonMode": true, JSON Mode is active
+   - "useJsonMode": false, Folder Mode is active
-4. The application will automatically handle the transition
+2. The application will automatically handle the transition between modes

+Note: When switching modes, the application will:
+- In Folder Mode: Move images to their respective directories (New Images, Approved Images, Denied Images)
+- In JSON Mode: Update the JSON file while keeping images in the Images directory
+- Maintain all moderation decisions during the transition

+## Keyboard Shortcuts

+- `→` or `d`: Approve current image
+- `←` or `a`: Deny current image
+- `ESC`: Close viewer

 ## File Structure

 ```
 Moderation_app/
-├── my-vue-app/                 # Frontend React application
+├── my-image-moderation-app/    # Frontend React application
 │   ├── src/
 │   │   ├── components/        # React components
 │   │   │   ├── ImageGrid.jsx  # Grid view component